TRT Global - Türkiye eyes active role in Antarctica's future

 Türkiye is preparing to play a more active role in Antarctica, aiming to gain consultative status under the Antarctic Treaty System, the country’s industry and technology minister has said.

-During the 47th Antarctic Treaty Consultative Meeting in Milan, Italy, Fatih Kacır hosted a reception at Türkiye’s consulate general in the city, meeting delegates from 28 countries.
+During the 47th Antarctic Treaty Consultative Meeting in Milan, Italy, Fatih Kacir hosted a reception at Türkiye’s consulate general in the city, meeting delegates from 28 countries.

 He said this step would enable Ankara to play a more active role in shaping the continent’s future and provide new opportunities to share its capabilities more broadly.